Hazer/DomeHTTP/README.md

 * Make it easy to replace the engine, if needed
 * Someday iOS target will work flawlessly

+## Challenges
+* Multi-threading in Native
+* Reflection API, maybe compile-time generated, in Native and JS

 ## Installation

 ```